LovelaceAcademy/Learn/_posts/2021-08-23-fungible-token-minting-guide.markdown

 - Tokens
 order: 3
 ---
-We will break it down in four basic steps:
+We will break it down how to mint fungible tokens in four basic steps:

 1. Create Policy Key
 2. Define Multisig Policy